Yields rise on strong capital goods orders

 Risk appetite also improved after U.S. President Trump said on Tuesday that the United States and China are close to agreement on the first phase of a trade deal, reducing demand for safe haven U.S. government bonds.

-The Treasury Department will sell $32 billion in seven-year notes on Wednesday, the final sale of $113 billion in coupon-bearing supply this week.
+The Treasury Department sold $32 billion in seven-year notes on Wednesday to strong demand, the final sale of $113 billion in coupon-bearing supply this week.

 A $40 billion sale of two-year notes on Monday and a $41 billion sale of five-year notes on Tuesday were marked by solid demand.